danog/MadelineProtoDocs/old_docs/API_docs_v51/constructors/documentAttributeImageSize.md

 ---
 title: documentAttributeImageSize
-description: Document attribute image size
+description: Defines the width and height of an image uploaded as document
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: documentAttributeImageSize